robotamer/robotamer.github.com/md/md2static/index.md

 It takes markdown files and creates static html files according to a php layout file.

-It is all done with connvention rather then configuration.
+It is all done with convention rather then configuration.

 The script lives in a root document folder.
 Within that root folder you have following folders: